davidagredano/tic-tac-toe/README.md

 2. A player factory in charge of the player objects creation
 3. A board module with all the game board’s logic
 4. A display controller module that handles the display/DOM logic

+## Contact Me

+Hello! 👋 I'm David, the creator of this project.
+If you have any questions, suggestions, or just want to chat about web development or anything else related to this project, feel free to reach out to me.

+My email is davidagredano@gmail.com.

+Looking forward to hearing from you!